-This set of mental health tips to survive COVID 19 will also help to regain the inner balance to the one who is staying with toxic spouse/partner during this time.
+This set of mental health tips to survive COVID 19 will also help to regain the inner balance to the one who is staying with a toxic spouse/partner during this time.
 The increased rate of reported domestic abuse and violence will surprise you and make your heart-wrench.

 Some say it’s a conspiracy, some say it’s a scientific experiment gone wrong, some also advocate various political theories but the truth is that damage is done and over lacs of people have been dead due to this pandemic and for some families, life will never be the same.
 Who knows the inside stories, what people are going through in their personal lives?
 In this blog, let us help ourselves a little by taking a few measures for ourselves and our own people.

 20 Mental Health Tips to Survive COVID 19

 Coronavirus has successfully managed to bash the human lifestyle in so many ways.
 It has bought us to a situation wherein we have accepted that nothing is permanent in this universe.
-No matter how much we plan and foresee things, life has got it’s a plan.
+No matter how much we plan and foresee things, life has got its plan.
 Universe has got its own way of making us aware of its existence.
 Things we take granted for, become things we crave for in no moment.
 With so much going on around as it is natural for all of us to feel anxious and irritated and trust me it is going to take a while to return back to normalcy.